uci-iasl/website/README.md

 Whenever any of the files is changed, the website is automatically rebuilt and updated in that browser window.

-To make the automatically generated bibliographies work, install the following Python packages:
+To see the changes in bibliography information reflected on the generated pages, first install the following Python packages:

     $ for p in bibtexparser latexcodec titlecase pyyaml; do pip install $p; done